fibernet-us/FiberJ/README.md

 Future work:

 9. Diffraction simulation
-a.
-Core FibreFix functions
+10. Core FibreFix functions
-b.
-A scripting language for batch and command line processing
+11. A scripting language for batch and command line processing
-c.
-API for writing plugins and extensions
+12. API for writing plugins and extensions